 I’ve created two resources that can help couples move past emotional wounding and back to emotional connection.

-1. Check out my workbook on how to make effective couples communication a reality;
+1. Check out my ebook on how to make good communication skills a reality;

-I’ve also created a workbook that helps couples make forgiveness a regular part of their marriage/relationship.
+I’ve also created a ebook that helps couples make forgiveness a regular part of their marriage/relationship.

-2. Check out my workbook on forgiveness in marriage.
+2. Check out my ebook on forgiveness in marriage.

 Dr. Rich Nicastro